Voss-Lab/MLP-uncertainty/README.md

-# MLP-Project
+# MLP-uncertainty

-This repository serves as the central hub for a machine learning potentials (MLP) project, integrating customized versions of MACE and ASE along with a comprehensive suite of utility scripts for data generation, training, active learning, and analysis.
+This repository serves as the central hub for a machine learning potentials (MLP) project, integrating customized versions of MACE and ASE along with a comprehensive suite of utility scripts for data generation, training, uncertainty analysis (global, local), and active learning.
 The atomic structures used for training are also included as .xyz files for transparency and reproducibility.

 ## Submodules